drsimonj/numvert/README.md

 numvert
 =======

-The goal of numvert is to help transform numeric vectors.
-All numvert functions:
+The goal of numvert is to help transform numeric vectors by way of functions that:

 -   Take a numeric vector as the first argument
 -   Return a numeric vector of the same length as input